Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 User Interface

-Minimalist, seamless in-line suggestions, easy to use.
+Simple, smooth in-line recommendations, and easy to use.

 Integration